praveen-kakarla-1/happyproj/README.md

 # happyproj
-This is used for git training
+This is used for git training.
 Lets see usage of github.